Stock market today: Wall Street rallies as pressure relaxes from the bond market

 High rates and longer-term yields knock down prices for stocks and other investments, while slowing the economy in hopes of undercutting high inflation.

-But the swift rise in the 10-year Treasury yield has helped pull the average long-term mortgage rate up to its highest level since 2000, and Fed officials intimated Monday such moves may help contain high inflation on their own.
+But the swift rise in the 10-year Treasury yield has helped pull the average long-term mortgage rate up to its highest level since 2000, and Fed officials have intimated that such moves may help contain high inflation on their own.

+“I actually don’t think we need to increase rates anymore,” Raphael Bostic, president of the Federal Reserve Bank of Atlanta, said in remarks before the American Banking Association on Tuesday.
+“I think we are at a good place in that regard.”

+That statement follows signals from two Fed officials on Monday about a potential pause in interest rate hikes, and it was notable who those Fed officials were.
+One was Philip Jefferson, who is the Fed’s vice chair.
+The other was Dallas Fed President Lorie Logan, who has been among the more “hawkish” Fed members pushing for tough interest rates to battle high inflation, said Solita Marcelli, chief investment officer, Americas, at UBS Global Wealth Management.

 The Fed's next announcement on interest rates is due Nov.
 1. Traders are now betting on a 74% chance that the year will end without any more Fed rate hikes, according to data from CME Group.
 That's up from the 53% chance seen a week ago.